 Dungy Closing in on Bucs’ Coaching Job

-Dungy denied weekend reports the job already had been offered.
-But he was optimistic Sunday during an interview on One on One Sports Radio Network in Northbrook, Ill., where he was an analyst during the NFL playoffs.
+He denied weekend reports that the job had been offered.
+But Dungy was optimistic Sunday during an interview on One on One Sports Radio Network in Northbrook, Ill., where he was an analyst during the NFL playoffs.

 Team officials continued Sunday to deny a Tampa Tribune report that an offer had been made.

 ``The head coaching position of the Buccaneers has not been formally offered to Tony at this point,″ general manager Rich McKay said. ``We have maintained all along that a very important step in the process of naming a new coach would be a meeting with the owners.
 That is the purpose of Tony’s trip to Tampa.″

 If hired, Dungy, 40, would become Tampa Bay’s sixth head coach.
 He would also become the fourth youngest head coach in the league.